Alvin Ailey

 Creating Dance

-When Mr. Ailey began creating dances, he drew upon his "blood memories" of Texas—the blues, spirituals, and gospel as inspiration, which resulted in the creation of his most popular and critically acclaimed work, Revelations.
+When Mr. Ailey began creating dances, he drew upon his "blood memories" of Texas—the blues, spirituals, and gospel—as inspiration, which resulted in the creation of his most popular and critically acclaimed work, Revelations.

-Alvin Ailey by Normand MaxonAiley
+Alvin Ailey as a young man by Normand MaxonAiley

 A Lifetime of Distinction